Getac's Next Generation K120 Tablet Enables Customers Across the Rugged Industries to Meet Their Digital Transformation Goals

 Like all Getac devices, the next gen K120 is built rugged from the ground up for exceptional reliability, featuring IP66 and MIL-STD-810H certification, vibration and drop resistant up to 6ft (1.8m), as well as an operating temperature range of -29°C to 63°C (-20°F to 145°F).

-"As more rugged industries embrace digital transformation, a growing number of organizations need devices they can use to replace traditional pen and paper processes in the field, on the factory floor, at remote facilities, and everywhere in-between," said Mike McMahon, President of Getac North America.
+"As more rugged industries embrace digital transformation, a growing number of organisations need devices they can use to replace traditional pen and paper processes in the field, on the factory floor, at remote facilities, and everywhere in-between," says James Hwang, President of Getac Technology Corporation.
 "The next gen K120 meets this need perfectly, combining the versatility and portability of a tablet, with the powerful performance and screen size of a fully rugged laptop, helping customers streamline processes and optimise productivity across the board."

 The next generation K120 fully rugged tablet is available in July.
 For more information, visit www.getac.com